 I learned this strikingly beautiful piece early in my musical adventure, and found it easy to play but difficult to understand.
 The source is The Ultimate Jazz Fakebook, Wong, Hal Leonard (1988).
+The key signature is 4 flats and the home tonic is Ab, which identifies classical mode #1 (Ionian major).
+The piece starts and ends in this mode but, in between, moves back and forth between major and minor of the home tonic in ways I initially found puzzling.

 The skeleton melody line and and associated core harmony for bars 1-26 where all the changes occur are shown below.
-Notes highlighted in blue identify the home and secondary tonics of modes shown at right.